tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 <center><img src="/content/images/2016/12/dharamshala5.jpg"></center>

-The 3-D wall paintings which you can see on monastries, the bronze buddha idols which are hand crafted to perfection in the local workshop.
+The 3-D wall paintings which you can see on monasteries, the bronze buddha idols which are hand crafted to perfection in the local workshop.
 It was beautiful!

 <center><img src="/content/images/2016/12/dharamshala2.jpg"></center>

 The whole compound resonated rich Tibetan architecture.
 They had a Museum which had exhibits displaying how different sects of the Buddhist communities dressed.
-All the way from the comman man to the wives of kings and their family.
+All the way from the common man to the wives of kings and their family.

 <center><img src="/content/images/2016/12/dharamshala4.jpg"></center>